MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-manage-incident-and-alerts.md

 ---
-title:  Manage incidents and alerts in Defender for Office 365 in Microsoft 365 Defender f1.keywords:
+title:  Manage incidents and alerts from Defender for Office 365 in Microsoft 365 Defender f1.keywords:
   - NOCSH
 ms.author: chrisda